-CSz Richmond is proud to present the customized sensory friendly production of the hilariously popular ComedySportz® - improv comedy for everyone!
+CSz Richmond Theater is proud to present a customized sensory friendly production of the hilariously popular ComedySportz®

 ComedySportz® pits two teams of improv comedians against each other in a battle for points & laughs, based entirely on audience suggestions.
 And now, it’s custom designed to be more accessible for individuals and families who will benefit from a relaxed and supportive environment.

 Our goal is to provide a safe and welcoming environment where families can simply relax and be who they are.
 And thanks to some generous donors, the ticket price is a very affordable $6.